-- refused to receive an application; - failed to provide information within the time limits specified in the Act; - malafidely denied a request for information; - knowingly given incorrect, incomplete or misleading information; - destroyed information which was the subject of a request; or - obstructed in any manner the furnishing of information.
+- malafidely denied a request for information; - knowingly given incorrect, incomplete or misleading information; - destroyed information which was the subject of a request; or - obstructed in any manner the furnishing of information.

 Before a penalty can be imposed, an official must be given an opportunity to be heard.
 The official has to prove to the Information Commission that he/she acted reasonably and diligently.